Calling Test

 Every believer shares this calling:

 • To follow Jesus.
-"Come, follow me" wasn't just for the Twelve.
-It's the invitation to every person who would believe (Matthew 16:24).
+"If any man will come after me, let him deny himself, and take up his cross, and follow me" (Matthew 16:24).
+That invitation wasn't just for the Twelve.
+It's for every person who would believe.

 • To love God and love people.
-When asked about the greatest commandment, Jesus made it simple: Love God with everything.
-Love your neighbor as yourself (Matthew 22:37-39).
+When asked about the greatest commandment, Jesus made it simple: love God with everything, and love your neighbour as yourself (Matthew 22:37-39).

 • To make disciples.
-The Great Commission isn't for pastors.
-It's for everyone who calls Jesus Lord (Matthew 28:19-20).
+The Great Commission — "Go ye therefore, and teach all nations" (Matthew 28:19) — isn't just for pastors.
+It's for everyone who calls Jesus Lord.

 This is your primary calling.
 Before you worry about what job to take or what business to build, start here.
 Are you following?
 Are you loving?
 Are you making disciples where you already are?